Prussia (region): Royal Prussia and Ducal Prussia

-Early modern era

 In 1525, the last Grand Master reigning in the State of the Teutonic Order, Albert of Brandenburg, a member of a cadet branch of the House of Hohenzollern, adopted the Lutheran faith, resigned his position, and assumed the title of "Duke of Prussia".
 In a deal partially brokered by Martin Luther, the Duchy of Prussia became the first Protestant state and a vassal of Poland.
 The ducal capital of Königsberg, now Kaliningrad, became a centre of learning and printing through the establishment of the Albertina University in 1544 for not only the dominant German culture, but also the thriving Polish and Lithuanian communities as well.
 It was in Königsberg that the first Lutheran books in Polish, Lithuanian, and Prussian languages were published.

+Brandenburg–Prussia

+Rulership of Ducal Prussia passed to the senior Hohenzollern branch, the ruling Electors of Brandenburg, in 1618, and Polish sovereignty over the duchy ended in 1657 with the Treaty of Wehlau.
+There was strong opposition to the separation of the region from Poland, especially in Königsberg.
+A confederation was formed in the city to maintain Poland's sovereignty over the city and region.
+The Brandenburg Elector and his army, however, entered the city and abducted and imprisoned the leader of the city's anti-Elector opposition Hieronymus Roth.
+In 1663, the city burghers, forced by Elector Frederick William, swore an oath of allegiance to him, however, in the same ceremony they still also pledged allegiance to Poland.